Growing garlic from cloves as companion plants is an absolute must for anyone trying to start a vegetable garden.

 But garlic is also unbelievably good for our garden as it naturally:

-- Repels pesky bugs e.g. aphids, caterpillars, beetles & more from vegetables, fruit & flowers.
+- Repels pesky bugs e.g. aphids, caterpillars, beetles & more from vegetables, fruit & flowers and is a natural mosquito repellent.

 - Attracts good bugs e.g. pollinating lacewings & ladybirds who help control aphids.